pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: Data-Driven Model for the Galaxy Population

-In this paper use the $\mlim<26$ mock catalogue of 2 million galaxies presented by \citet{thorp25b}, augmented with the rest-frame $NUVrJ$ predictions listed in Section~\ref{subsec:restframe}.
+In this paper we use the $\mlim<26$ mock catalogue of 2 million galaxies presented by \citet{thorp25b}, augmented with the rest-frame $NUVrJ$ predictions listed in Section~\ref{subsec:restframe}.
 From this we select only galaxies that are more massive than the redshift-dependent stellar mass completeness limit given in \citet{thorp25b}.
 As in \citet{alsing24}, this limit is defined based on the turnover of the SMF, i.e.\ the mode at a given redshift.
-This completeness limit is conservative compared to the COSMOS2020 completeness limit given in \citet{weaver23}, around $0.1$--$0.3$~dex higher in stellar mass at all redshifts.
+This completeness limit is conservative compared to the COSMOS2020 completeness limit given in \citet{weaver23}, around $0.1$--$0.3$~dex higher in stellar mass at all redshifts $\gtrsim0.3$.
 Additionally, we select only those galaxies with $z<4$, as the COSMOS2020 redshift distribution declines significantly beyond this.
 Finally, we impose a physically-motivated upper limit on the galaxies' SFR based on the most extreme stellar masses and SFRs identified in SED fits (see Section~\ref{subsec:mcmc}) to the COSMOS2020 galaxies \citep{thorp25b}\footnote{Specifically, for each galaxy we take the $97.5$th percentile of its posterior as an upper limit on both its stellar mass or SFR.
 We then compute a histogram of these individual upper limits for the COSMOS2020 catalogue, and take the $99.9$th percentile of this distribution.
-This gives an estimate of the most extreme values plausibly probed by COSMOS2020, yielding upper limits of stellar mass $<10^{11.6}\,\mathrm{M}_\odot$, and $\text{SFR}<10^{2.8}\,\mathrm{M}_\odot\,\text{yr}^{-1}$.}.
+This gives an estimate of the most extreme values plausibly probed by COSMOS2020, yielding upper limits of stellar mass $<10^{11.6}\,\mathrm{M}_\odot$, and $\text{SFR}<10^{2.8}\,\mathrm{M}_\odot\,\text{yr}^{-1}$. {These upper limits are constant at all redshifts, unlike the mass completeness limit which is redshift-dependent.
+The upper limit on SFR aligns reasonably well with the highest typical SFRs estimated from radio and/or far IR indicators at $z\lesssim3$ \citep[e.g.][]{gruppioni13, schreiber15, tomczak16, molnar18, leslie20}, including those of ultra-luminous IR galaxies with $10^2\lesssim\text{SFR}/\mathrm{M}_\odot\,\text{yr}^{-1}\lesssim10^3$, but perhaps truncating some rare hyper-luminous IR galaxies ($\text{SFR}\gtrsim10^3\mathrm{M}_\odot\,\text{yr}^{-1}$) that do not significantly contribute to the total SFRD \citep[see e.g.][]{novak17}.}}.
 This sets realistic expectations as to what we can reliably learn from the COSMOS2020 data-set.
 Together, the redshift, SFR, and stellar mass cuts reduce the input catalogue of 2,000,000 galaxies to a sample of 1,331,800 galaxies which are used in the remainder of the paper.